LastContinue/salmon_cannon/README.md

 ```

 ## Usage

-`salmon_cannon` with no options will start the interactive session, this is probably what you want the first time. **Note**: When you add a path, you just type out the path -> `/usr/local/something/bin` etc.
+running `salmon_cannon` with no options will start the interactive session, this is probably what you want the first time. **Note**: When you add a path, you just type out the path -> `/usr/local/something/bin` etc.

 However, when you delete, **you need to use the index of the path you want to delete**
 If you hit `d` to delete, and then type out `/usr/local/something/bin` it's not going to work how you want it to work.

 >"Yeah, but interactive modes are for N00bs"

-NP tough-person, I also made some options you can pass in
+Calm down, also made some options you can pass in:

 `salmon_cannon -a <path>`
 `salmon_cannon --add <path>`